ruanfdev/extract_images/README.md

-# extract_images
+# Extract Images in Python
-Extract Images from a pdf file
+* Extract Images from a PDF file by providing any of the following: `filename` or `filename.pdf` or `YOUR_DIRECTORY/filename.pdf`